Select Page

 1. The Cold War: A Brief Overview

-2. Construction and Division of the Berlin Wall
+2. Construction and Division of Berlin Wall

-2.1 Reasons for Constructing the Berlin Wall
+2.1 Causes of Building the Berlin Wall

 The construction of the Berlin Wall can be attributed to several factors: